bharadwajanup/Xinu/Report.md

-Assignment 2:

-Program_usage:
+#**Assignment 2:**

+**Note: Code is in "assignment_2" branch.**

+**Program_usage:**

 Shell command on xinu: process_ring.

-Parameters:
+**Parameters**:
 [OPTIONAL] Number of rounds
 [OPTIONAL] Type of behavior simulation [O: out of order, C: correct order, I: Infinite behavior, H: hang behavior ]
-Eg: process_ring 4 C
+Eg: process_ring 4 C //for correct version
+    process_ring 4 O //for out of order process_ring 4 I //for infinite behaviour
+    process_ring 4 H //for hang behaviour

 By default, number of rounds will be 4 and the program will simulate the correct behavior('C').

-Implementation:
+**Implementation:**

 The program creates "NUM_PROCESSES" number of processes and a process inbox is assigned to each process in the "processes" array (defined in process_ring.h).
 Each process created would execute the function defined in process_ring.c (The function could be one of the four defined in this file depending on the behavior we would like to simulate).
 The initial count is assigned to the process_inbox 0 before the function call is made.

-Program behavior:
+**Program behavior:**

 1) Out of Order output:

 The simplest implementation is each respective process would read the value in the process inbox, decrement the value and put it into the inbox of the next process.
 The last process would put the value to the inbox of the first process in a cyclic fashion.

+To get out of order, we spawned four processes and allowed them to print and decrement the values without any explicit synchronization.
+So multiplt processes were able to print and decrement mail box at same time.

 Observation: Each process competed with each other to finish executing and ended up with out of order output.
 Here the processes entered a race condition to finish executing.
 A sample output is given below: